Industrial Development Board (IDB)

 The Daphne Industrial Development Board (IDB) is a city committee that utilizes a portion of Daphne's lodging tax for projects focused on the advancement and economic development of our area.
 The organization has been a leading proponent for projects, such as the Daphne Innovation + Science Complex (DISC) under development now.

-- Regular Board Meeting - 3rd Tuesday of the month at 5:30pm
+- Regular Board Meeting - the Tuesday following the second City Council Meeting of the month at 4:30pm.

 - Jubilee Conference Room